triblatron/dagui/README.md

 ## Requirements
 * User facing rather than quick throw-away debugging for developers
 * Easy to use API
+  * basic tasks should be easy
+  * advanced tasks ahould be straightforward
 * User-friendly widgets
   * Provide help on why a widget is disabled/unavailable
     * tooltips even when widget is disabled